nashville-software-school/bangazon-inc/orientation/exercises/18_SQL_BANGAZON.md

 * A product has a price
 * A product has a title
 * A product has a description
+* A product has a quantity (e.g. Trey is selling 3 computers)
 * Products will be created by customers, so make sure that you have the appropriate column on the Product table

 #### Orders